 - How long will I have to register as a sex offender if I am convicted for Continuous Sexual Abuse of a Young Child?

 Have you been charged with Continuous Sexual Abuse of a Young Child?
-Call criminal lawyer Paul Saputo at (888) 239-9305.
+Call criminal lawyer Paul Saputo at (888) 239-9305 to discuss legal representation.

 Continuous Sexual Abuse of a Young Child is a relatively new offense in the Texas Penal Code.
 The offense was created as part of a bill called “Jessica’s Law,” passed in the 2007 Regular Session of the Texas Legislature as House Bill 8.
 At the time, the nationwide call for tougher sex offender laws throughout the United States had Texas legislatures examining Texas criminal sex offenses.
 Prior to 2007, there was no law punishing a sex offender’s pattern of engaging in multiple child sex offenses.